andrelkj/GravidadeZero/README.md

 - ./run.sh - runs a file inside the actual file path
 - run.bat - runs terminal shortcuts **This works for MS-DOS based terminals**
 - .lower() - python method to turn text onto lower case only

+## Git

+git init - initialize the git repository git status - return repository and files status git add . - add all pending changes to the staged file git commit -m 'message' - commit all staged changes and define a message to the commit

 ## chmod +x run.sh